My approach to counselling (and life in general)

 My Master’s degree involved me setting up and running a project with a group of fibromyalgia sufferers.
 (Fibromyalgia is a devastating condition – symptoms range from extreme fatigue to constant pain and disturbed sleep.)
 I taught the skills of mindfulness and breathing, pacing, drawing on our internal and external resources and setting new and realistic goals.
 Results proved that the mindfulness course did indeed really help their mood and sleep.
 I am delighted to be still running Mindfulness workshops for both the Cork Fibromyalgia Group and the Cork branch of the Irish ME Trust and also see clients with stress related illnesses on a one to one basis.
 For more information on this, please go to my Stress Related Illness page.

 I am proud to be a founder member of MindfullyWell, a network of counsellors and psychotherapists in Ireland and Northern Ireland and also to be one half (together with Karl Hyden) of the Hyden-Winfield Consultancy which provides education, training and consultancy to people and organisations in Ireland in the area of mental toughness.
 We work with people who are interested in overcoming significant emotional, physical or life challenges, including unemployed adults, young people returning to work or education and those experiencing ill health or disability.

 On a personal note

 I am most proud of all to be a mother of two adult“children”.
 In my spare time I love to travel and to spend as much time as possible outdoors, preferably in the sun!
 I have recently discovered the joys of “house-swapping” which has led to several trips to the US, especially New Hampshire.
-I was born and brought up in the UK Midlands and moved to Ireland twenty years ago.
+I was born and brought up in the UK Midlands and moved to Ireland over twenty years ago.